react18-tools/turborepo-template/README.md

 ✅ Documented with [Typedoc](https://react18-tools.github.io/turborepo-template) ([Docs](https://react18-tools.github.io/turborepo-template))

-## Introduction

-This template is based on the official starter Turbo Repo but includes additional features tailored for creating and publishing JavaScript/TypeScript libraries, particularly for React 18.

 ## Getting Started:

+This template is based on one of the official Turbo Repo starters but comes with a plethora of additional features specifically designed for developing and publishing JavaScript/TypeScript libraries, especially for React 18.

-Click on the `"Use this template"` button to customize it for your next JavaScript/TypeScript/React/Vue/Next.js library or project.
+To get started, simply click on the `"Use this template"` button to create a new repository based on this template.
+Customize it according to your requirements for your next JavaScript/TypeScript/React/Next.js library or project.

+For detailed instructions and a checklist, please refer to [TODO.md](./TODO.md).

 ## What's Different?